hemanth08/hemanth08/README.md

-# Welcome to My GitHub Profile

-## About Me
+**Hi there!
+I'm Hemanth Varma Dantuluri**

-I'm a dedicated Data Engineer with a passion for designing, implementing, and maintaining data pipelines and ETL processes.
-With three years of experience in the field, I have honed my skills in various technologies and methodologies to enhance data-driven decision-making processes.
+I'm a highly motivated Data Engineer with a passion for building high-performance data pipelines and leveraging Machine Learning for impactful solutions.
+I hold a Master's in Data Science (4.0 CGPA) from the University of Maryland, Baltimore County, and boast strong analytical skills honed through my experience at Tata Consultancy Services (TCS).

-## Professional Experience
-- **Company:** Tata Consultancy Services, Chennai, India
-- **Position:** Systems Engineer
-- **Duration:** July 2019 – July 2022

-During my tenure at Tata Consultancy Services, I had the privilege of leading a high-performing Agile team, specializing in ETL processes.
-My expertise extends to utilizing tools such as Informatica PowerCenter, IBM Sterling, Oracle SQL Developer, and BMC Control-M Scheduler.
-I've designed, developed, and implemented intricate code solutions for seamless file transfers across diverse sources, ensuring data flows seamlessly to HIVE tables and other target systems.
-My innovative approach to automation streamlined 30% of manual work associated with regular file transfer requests.

-## Projects
-- **Vehicle Price Prediction:** Leveraging machine learning models, I achieved a remarkable 98% accuracy in predicting car resale prices.
-I employed Linear Regression, Decision Trees, Random Forests, Gradient Boosting, XGBoost, and Fully Connected Neural Networks to accomplish this.
+**My Skills**

+* **Data Engineering:** Expert in designing, implementing, and maintaining data pipelines using ETL tools like Informatica PowerCenter, Oracle SQL Developer, and BMC Control-M Scheduler.
+* **Machine Learning:** Proficient in building models using Python libraries (Scikit-learn, TensorFlow).
+Experienced with techniques like Linear Regression, Decision Trees, Random Forests, XGBoost, and Neural Networks.
+(See projects below!)
+* **Cloud Technologies:** Adept in utilizing AWS services like S3, Athena, and EC2 for data storage, processing, and analysis.
+* **Data Visualization:** Skilled in creating insightful dashboards and visualizations using Tableau and Power BI.
+* **Project Management:** Experienced in both Waterfall and Agile methodologies (Kanban, Scrum).
+Demonstrated leadership abilities through leading an Agile team of 7.

+**My Projects**

+* **Vehicle Price Prediction (Python):** Achieved 98% accuracy by applying various machine learning models to predict car resale prices.
+(Link to repository if public)
-- **Crime Data Analysis of Baltimore City using AWS:** Utilizing AWS S3 and Athena, I loaded, cleaned, and performed ETL on crime records in Baltimore.
-I then employed Tableau for visualization to identify patterns in crime data, such as the month, location, time, and types of crimes.
+* **Crime Data Analysis of Baltimore City (AWS & Tableau):** Utilized AWS and Tableau to clean, analyze, and visualize crime data, identifying patterns and trends.
+(Link to repository if public)

-- **Crime Data Analysis of Los Angeles using PySpark:** I employed PySpark to load, clean, and perform initial analysis of crime data in Los Angeles.
-Subsequently, I used Tableau for visualization to uncover patterns in crime data, particularly focusing on why crime is concentrated in specific areas.
+* **Crime Data Analysis of Los Angeles (PySpark & Tableau):** Leveraged PySpark for data analysis and Tableau for visualization, uncovering the factors behind crime distribution in Los Angeles.
+(Link to repository if public)

-## Skills
-- **Programming Languages:** Python, SQL, NoSQL, JavaScript, C/C++
-- **Applications/Tools:** Informatica PowerCenter, Oracle SQL Developer, AWS (S3, Athena, EC2, Dynamo DB), BMC Control-M, Tableau, Jira, Visual Studio Code (VS Code), Microsoft Excel, Microsoft Word, Microsoft Visio
-- **Additional Skills:** Adaptability, teamwork, effective time management, commitment to delivering high-quality results, and problem-solving.

-## Education
+** Education**
-- **Masters of Professional Studies in Data Science** from the University of Maryland, Baltimore County, with a CGPA of 4.0.
-Courses included Big Data Analytics, Data Management, Machine Learning, Deep Learning, Data Structures and Algorithms, Project Management, and more.
+* **University of Maryland, Baltimore County (May 2024):** Master's of Professional Studies in Data Science (CGPA: 4.0).
+Courses included Big Data Analytics, Data Management, Machine Learning, Deep Learning, Project Management, etc.

-- **Bachelor of Technology in Electronics and Communication Engineering** from Raghu Engineering College, Visakhapatnam.

-## Certifications
+** Certifications**
+* **Data Analytics:** Google Advanced Data Analytics (2024)
-- SQL Intermediate certificate from HackerRank - 2023.
+* **SQL:** SQL Intermediate certificate from HackerRank (2023)
-- Agile Intermediate certificate from TCS - 2020.
+* **Agile:** Agile Intermediate certificate from TCS (2020)
-- Informatica Power Centre beginner certificate from TCS - 2020.
-- UNIX beginner certificate from TCS - 2020.

-I'm passionate about data engineering, and I'm constantly learning and exploring new technologies to stay at the forefront of the field.
-Feel free to explore my repositories to learn more about my work and projects.
+**Let's Connect!**

+* **LinkedIn:** www.linkedin.com/in/hemanth-varma-3105
+* **Email:** hvarmadantuluri@gmail.com
+* **I'm always open to new challenges and collaborations!**